Villa of the Quintilii

-The Villa of the Quintilii (Italian: Villa dei Quintili) is a monumental ancient Roman villa beyond the fifth milestone along the Via Appia Antica just outside the traditional boundaries of Rome, Italy.
-It was built by the rich and cultured Quintilii brothers Sextus Quintilius Valerius Maximus and Sextus Quintilius Condianus (consuls in 151 AD).
+The Villa of the Quintilii (Italian: Villa dei Quintili) is a monumental ancient Roman villa situated beyond the fifth milestone along the Via Appia Antica just outside the traditional boundaries of Rome, Italy.
+It was first built by the rich and cultured Quintilii brothers Sextus Quintilius Valerius Maximus and Sextus Quintilius Condianus (consuls in 151 AD).

 The ruins of this villa suburbana are of such an extent that when they were first excavated, the site was called Roma Vecchia ("Old Rome") by the locals, as they occupied too great a ground, it seemed, to have been anything less than a town.
-The nucleus of the villa was constructed in the time of Hadrian.
-The villa included extensive thermae fed by its own aqueduct and, what was even more unusual, a garden-hippodrome, which dates to the fourth century, when the villa was Imperial property: the emperor Commodus coveted the villa strongly enough to put to death its owners in 182 and confiscate it for himself.
+The villa included extensive thermae fed by its own aqueduct and, what was even more unusual, a garden-hippodrome, which dates to the fourth century, when the villa was Imperial property.

+History

+The nucleus of the villa was built by the Quintilii brothers Sextus Quintilius Valerius Maximus (proconsul of Asia in 168 AD) and Sextus Quintilius Condianus in the time of Hadrian (r.117-138), as shown by brick stamps found during the excavations of the reception rooms in 1984-87.

+The emperor Commodus (r.177-192) coveted the villa so much that he put to death its owners in 182 and confiscated it for himself.
+Commodus and subsequent emperors then extended and embellished the estate.

+From the end of the 4th century the site became a sort of quarry for building materials such as bricks, tuff, marble and metal clamps.
+Near the Great Exedra hundreds of marble fragments together with the chisel used to tear them from the walls were found.